-As a GSA GWAC delegated OCO, they are responsible for complying with all FAR-based rules when competing, awarding and administering Task Orders.
-The following list of duties (not all inclusive) represent key areas of OCO responsibility.
+As a GSA GWAC delegated OCO, they are responsible for complying with all FARbased rules when competing, awarding and administering Task Orders.
+The following list of duties (not a complete list) represent key areas of OCO responsibility.

-- Ensuring subcontracting efforts on Task Orders pursuant to the incorporated Master Contract Individual Subcontracting Plan; - Addressing environmental objectives within Task Orders, if applicable; - Monitoring, evaluating and reporting Task Order Contractor Performance; - Responding to Freedom of Information Act (FOIA) requests for Task Orders; - Approving Press Releases on Task Order Awards whenever requested by their Contractors; - Task Order Closeout in accordance with FAR 4.804-5.
+- Ensuring subcontracting efforts on Task Orders pursuant to the incorporated Master Contract Individual Subcontracting Plan; - Monitoring, evaluating and reporting Task Order Contractor Performance; - Responding to Freedom of Information Act (FOIA) requests for Task Orders; - Approving Press Releases on Task Order Awards whenever requested by their Contractors; - Task Order Closeout in accordance with FAR 4.804-5.